+After reading Wired’s article It’s Time For an RSS Revival I’ve been reconsidering my RSS setup.
 Shaun Inman’s Fever has served my RSS needs since June 2012.
 Shaun marked Fever’s end of life in December 2016.
 I’ve been holding onto it ever since and will continue to keep it running on my host provider, but […]

 AI Eating Up Lawyers’ Jobs, Sends Wave Of Worry Among Suitors: Deep research, extensive study of the case, and complex arguments have been at the center stage of livelihood of lawyers from ages.
 But advancements in technology would bring disruption in their work methods.
 Law school graduates would undergo different way of training to become […]